netxph/calcite-ps/README.md

-# calcite-ps
+# tosh-ps
-Additional backbone to your daily workflow with PowerShell
+TOys for you SHell.
+Or completely rubbish.
+It will enhance your development experience with PowerShell.